 - Screen and coordinate other services and assistance

 - Work with financial, legal and medical providers

 - Communicate regularly with family members

 - And much more

-If your aging loved ones are in need of in home care in Santa Barbara or the surrounding communities, contact the caregivers at Complete Care at Home at 805-727-3445.
+If your aging loved ones are in need of home care or companion care in Santa Barbara or the surrounding communities, contact the caregivers at Complete Care at Home at 805-727-3445.
 We treat your family like our own.